andriykutsevol/aktemplategorm/README.md

 - integration testing work in process

-# You can suuport me, or hire me on:
+# You can support me, or hire me on:
 - [LinkedIn](www.linkedin.com/in/andriy-kutsevol-5aa792139)
 - [Upwork](https://www.upwork.com/freelancers/andriykutsevol)